Koda-Pig/tetra-face/README.md

 ### Gameplay

 - [x] Implement the 7-bag randomizer method for selecting tetrominos
+- [x] Implement collision detection for moving the tetrominos
+- [ ] Implement collision detection for rotating the tetrominos
 - [ ] Implement the wall kicks for rotating tetrominos
 - [ ] Implement the soft drop
 - [ ] Implement the hard drop